-Results: Our examination revealed that 77.66% of graduating senior Psychological Science majors had successfully completed the online ethics tutorial and the accompanying test.
-The vast majority of these students (82.43%) scored 100% on their first attempt on the tutorial.
-The mean score on the first attempt of the tutorial was 98.81%.
+Results: Our examination revealed that 86.11% of graduating senior Psychological Science majors had successfully completed the online ethics tutorial and the accompanying test.
+The vast majority of these students (81.48%) scored 100% on their first attempt on the tutorial.
+The mean number of attempts was 1.22 (SD = .48).
 These results are all consistent with the goals outlined in the department's assessment plan.